pytorch/pytorch_sphinx_theme/pytorch_sphinx_theme2_migration_guide.md

 *   Establishes credibility by showing active maintenance
 *   Helps prioritize which docs need updating first

+**NOTE:** Collecting dates from git log can be slow when dealing with many files (thousands+).
+This may significantly increase your doc build time.
+We recommend using `paths_to_skip` to exclude pages that don't require dates.

 To enable the **Created On | Last Updated** feature on your site, add the following to your `conf.py`: